Friday, 22 December 2017

 Mrs S, my consultant, explains that they did find a papilloma which was likely what was causing the bleeding.
 However, while she was removing the duct she had been able to feel that the surrounding ducts weren't right.
 They didn't feel as they should.
 She explained that she had tried to remove the areas that felt odd but they went deeper and deeper she had to stop.
 All of the areas she had removed had been sent away for screening and the results showed that there was a cancer present.
 A very early form of cancer known as DCIS - ductal carcinoma in situ.
 She was very apologetic - I think most likely because they were convinced I was healthy and it was me that had to push for the microductectomy in the first place.
 Immediately the additional nurse was introduced, she was a Macmillan nurse specialising in breast cancer.

 Time stood still for a minute.
 I don't think I spoke.
-I just gripped Chris' hand tight and the nurse left to get me some water.
+The nurse left to get me some water.

 It was explained that the next step would be for me to have a mammogram and another ultrasound to see if the DCIS was visible then we would need to go back and see her again later today.
 She thought that the best way to proceed would be to perform a central excision.
 A large incision would be made across my left breast.
 They would aim to remove all of the DCIS but they would need to remove my nipple.